thengl/GeoMLA/README.md

 t.vars = c("PB_ICP40","CU_ICP40","K_ICP40","MG_ICP40")
 ```

-in order to model all variables at once, we need to rename them into a single column name `Y`:
+in order to model all variables at once, we need to rename them into a single column name that we call `Y`:

 ``` r
 df.lst = lapply(t.vars, function(i){cbind(geochem@data[,c(i,"TYPEDESC")], ov.geochem)})